sheikh-mohammad/Assignment-2-JS/4_Nested_IF/README.md

 This collection includes several projects to practice nested `if` logic.

-*Note: Some exercises in this directory (`05` through `10`) have been set up but do not yet contain JavaScript code.
-They serve as placeholders for future practice.*

 | #   | Project Title                | Description                                                                                                |
 | --- | ---------------------------- | ---------------------------------------------------------------------------------------------------------- |